 - You could use a white noise machine or a fan.
 These are pretty cheap and effective at disguising all sorts of noises, and they don’t require you to install anything.

-- If you’re looking for something more, quiet air purifiers can also act as white noise machines at higher speeds.
+- If you’re looking for something more, air purifiers can also act as white noise machines at higher speeds.
 And they’ll even allow you to breathe easier.

 - Also, consider getting noise canceling headphones or earmuffs.
 If all you’re having to deal with is loud roommates or neighbors (or kids playing video games till the crack of dawn), these products will serve you well.